A crash guide!

 Pathways to contribution

 We’ve been doing some work recently to build more inclusive and open pathways beyond traditional hiring.
-Here are some of the planned ways (WIP) that we’ll open up hiring to offer more flexibility.
+Traditional hiring is on hold while we review and enhance the new contributor user journey to make it seamless and welcoming.

 We’re always on the lookout for amazing contributors, and we’re hiring very deliberately and carefully to find only people who are aligned with our values and objectives.
-If you think you know of someone, feel free to chat to the People Ops about their options - you may just bag yourself a referral bonus in the process.
+If you think you know of someone, feel free to chat to the People Ops about their options.

 What’s the operating model?